RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 The main part of the data is a large database of photos of cats, where there are also a set of landmarks per photo.
 You should download the data [here](https://courses.compute.dtu.dk/02502/data/training_cats.zip).

+**IMPORTANT:** You can start by working with the smaller data set with 100 cats found here: [smaller photo database of 100 cats](https://courses.compute.dtu.dk/02502/data/training_cats_100.zip).
+Later you can use the full data set and see if your computer has enough RAM to handle it.

 Start by unpacking all the training photos in folder you choose.
 For example `training_data`.

 ## Preprocessing data for machine learning